"Evil More Than All Before"

 Although the biological son of Thutmose IV (Judah), Aye was perhaps better known as the political and legal son of Yuya (Joseph).
 Consequently, other pseudonyms of Aye identify him as a faithful son within the "House of Joseph/Omri."
 As identified by Ahmed Osman in Moses: Pharaoh of Egypt, Aye represents the second son of Joseph who is named as Ephraim in Genesis.
 Through a daughter of Osokhor (Issachar), the "doubly fruitful" Aye became the father of Iuput (Jehoshaphat).
-After Queen Tiye was unable to produce children through Amenhotep III, she and Aye became the parents of Nefertiti (Miriam/Mahalath), Panehesy (Phinehas/Jeroboam) and the Libyan heirs Osorkon I (Joram) and Takelot I (Ahaziah).
+Although Amenhotep III gave the impression of having no true male heir, Aye and Tiye became the parents of Nefertiti (Miriam/Mahalath), Panehesy (Phinehas/Jeroboam) and the Libyan heir Takelot I (Ahaziah), i.e., Smenkhkare.
 Aye had myriad other children through his many other wives.
 He evidently rivaled Amenhotep III (Solomon) himself in number of marriages.
-However, it was his relationship with Queen Tiye that ensured his kingly survival and ultimate triumph over all his rivals.
+However, it was his relationship with Queen Tiye that cemented his kingly status and expected triumph over all his rivals.

 In the book of Exodus, Aye is called Jethro/Ithra.
 His adoptive father Yuya (Joseph) reappears there under the pseudonym of Reuel (See Chapter 16).
 In the books of Kings and Chronicles, Yuya is instead named as Omri, "Grain Gatherer."
 He is first commander of the army and then king of Israel for 12 years.
 As the son of Omri, Aye is called Ahab.
 When Omri dies he is succeeded by Ahab, who in turn rules for 22 years.
 However, Ahab ruled alongside Omri for most if not all of Omri's own 12 years.
 The 22 years of Ahab (Aye) as king of Israel extended for roughly another 10 years after the death of Omri (Yuya) at which time he began preparation for his next and final promotion to It-nejter, "Holy Father" of the entire family empire. u The mistakenly placed death of Ahab in the Biblical Kings narrative is discussed below.